 Students successfully completing the module should be able to:

-- identify and apply sociological theories to real world social phenomena, particularly the case of Ireland and assess the strengths and weaknesses of the selected theories in relation to particular aspects of Irish society
+- Identify and apply sociological theories to real world social phenomena, particularly for the case of industrialised countries in the European context.

 Lectures &Tutorials/ Contact hours: